MikeSWang/Triumvirate/docs/source/installation.rst

-    These library compilation options are automatically configured and set by the default |Makefile|_ in the package distribution(s) (located at the repository diretory root) during build processes.
+    These library compilation options are automatically configured and set by the default |Makefile|_ in the package distribution(s) (located at the repository directory root) during build processes.

 OpenMP library